-Call 1-888-489-7352 from a touchtone telephone and follow the instructions.
+Voting by phone Call 1-888-489-7352 from a touchtone telephone and follow the (Canada & U.S. only) instructions.

-Voting on the Internet

-Go to www.astvotemyproxy.com and follow the instructions on screen.
+Voting on the Internet Go to www.astvotemyproxy.com and follow the instructions on screen.

-Our agent, AST Trust Company (Canada) ("AST"), must receive your completed and signed proxy form by 5:00 p.m.
-(Toronto time) on Tuesday, April 28, 2020 to have your vote recorded.
+AST must receive your completed and signed proxy form by 5:00 p.m.
+(Toronto time) on Wednesday, April 28, 2021 to have your vote recorded.